jborjon/jborjon.github.io/portfolio/top-ai-trends-for-2021.md

 article_type: post
 category: tech in business
 featured_image: matrix-screen.jpg
-featured_image_alt: A screenshot from a screen in the style of The Matrix
+featured_image_alt: A screenshot from a screen in the style of the film The Matrix
 thumbnail: matrix-screen.jpg
-thumbnail_alt: A screenshot from a screen in the style of The Matrix
+thumbnail_alt: A screenshot from a screen in the style of the film The Matrix
 ---

-In 2019, market intelligence firm IDC projected that global spending on AI systems would grow by more than 2.5 times by 2023, from <a href="https://www.idc.com/getdoc.jsp?containerId=prUS45481219#:~:text=According%20to%20the%20recently%20updated,will%20be%20spent%20in%202019." target="_blank">$38 billion</a> to $98 billion.
+In 2019, market intelligence firm IDC projected that global spending on AI systems would grow by more than 2.5 times by 2023, from [$38 billion](https://www.idc.com/getdoc.jsp?containerId=prUS45481219#:~:text=According%20to%20the%20recently%20updated,will%20be%20spent%20in%202019.){:target="_blank"} to $98 billion.

 That was before the pandemic disrupted the way the world does business and sped up the adoption of AI technologies everywhere.
 The AI ecosystem is progressing at an unprecedented pace.